All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Specific dosing is determined by the supervising physician, but general principles apply to this combination.

 Semaglutide follows its standard titration schedule regardless of TB-500 co-administration.
-The titration exists for safety reasons that do not change when another compound is added.
+The titration exists for safety reasons that don't change when another compound is added.
 TB-500 is typically administered via subcutaneous injection on a schedule separate from semaglutide.
 Common protocols involve TB-500 dosing two to three times per week during a loading phase, transitioning to less frequent maintenance dosing.

 Sequential introduction is recommended.
 Start one compound, establish tolerability, then add the other.
 This allows clear attribution of any effects or side effects.
 Most physicians either start semaglutide first and add TB-500 once the patient is stable on an initial dose, or introduce TB-500 first for patients with existing recovery needs.